nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_data_aggregator.rst

 #.
 If you are using multi-core SoC and want to receive aggregated data on another core, on the second core enable the :kconfig:option:`CONFIG_CAF_SENSOR_DATA_AGGREGATOR_EVENTS` option.
 #.
 Enable aggregator in devicetree file that describes the aggregator parameters you can use, for example :file:`app.overlay` file.
    Each aggregator should be placed as a separate node.
-   For example, the file content could look like follows:
+   For example, the file content could look like this:

    .. code-block:: devicetree